I can’t think of anyone running their business in the same way they did before we went into lockdown the first time

-For 20 weeks – 140 days – most of the people I work with have been in lockdown.
+For 20 weeks – 140 days – most of the people I work with were isolated.

-For most of those days I’ve been in touch with them on Zoom calls.
+For most of those days I was in touch with them on Zoom calls.

-I’ve heard what each of them has been through.
+I heard what each of them was going through.

-How they’ve coped with the fear and panic of the early days.
+How they coped with the fear and panic of the early days.

-How they’ve coped with isolation or being cooped up with family members.
+How they coped with isolation or being cooped up with family members.

-How they’ve cared for elderly parents or homeschooling children – often both.
+How they cared for elderly parents or homeschooling children – often both.

-How they’ve managed to keep their businesses going while struggling with lack of concentration, exhaustion, loss of purpose and the ever present fear of uncertainty.
+How they managed to keep their businesses going while struggling with lack of concentration, exhaustion, loss of purpose and the ever present fear of uncertainty.

-More than anything I’ve seen how they’ve cared for each other, turning up on calls when they didn’t feel like talking, just to smile and say a friendly word to each other and to listen to what others had to say.
+More than anything I saw how they cared for each other, turning up on calls when they didn’t feel like talking, just to smile and say a friendly word to each other and to listen to what others had to say.